sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 `https://ingress-path/SASEnvironmentManager`

-Sign in as one of the SAS Administrators that you set up in the Set Up Administrative Users section above.
+Sign in as one of the SAS Administrators that you set up in the [Set Up Administrative Users](#set-up-administrative-users).

 ### Configure the Connection to the Mail Service